deanacus/blog/_posts/2019-02-21-lazy-loading-images.md

 We're going to need some way of detecting that our image is within the viewport.
 Previously, we would probably add a scroll event listener to the window object and do some maths on every scroll, for every image, to see whether or not it was in the viewport.
-But the IntersectionObserver API has made this much simpler.
+But the [IntersectionObserver API][1] has made this much simpler.

 IntersectionObserver takes an array of elements, and observes their position in relation to the viewport asynchronously, allowing us to perform some tasks on